aditya-shrivastavv/Notes/redux.md

 ## Three Principles of Redux [↑](#redux)

-> **1. The State of your Whole Application is stored in an Object Tree within a Single Store.**
+### 1. The State of your Whole Application is stored in an Object Tree within a Single Store

 Maintain our application state in a single object which would be managed by redux store.